BlockScope/blockscope/www-hakyll/drafts/2021-08-15-unison-geodetics.rst

 --------------------------------

 The development environment is special.
-The code is stored in a database, parsed as an abstract syntax tree with nodes identified by hash.
-There's metadata that attaches names to those hashes.
+The code is stored in a database, parsed as an abstract syntax tree with nodes identified by hash and metadata attaching names to those hashes.
 What this means in practice is that neither you developing your code or someone browsing your repo will see anything that looks like code.